JBCarney/si-home-maintenance-planner/README.md

 - Visual Studio Code (Lightweight, robust and a built in Terminal for kicking off processes.
 Awesome!)
 - Node.js: Comming from the .NET side I was supprised how much I like Nodejs.
 - Express: Standard for node.
-- React, Redux, Sagas: Newer but has been around long enough.
+- React, Redux, Thunk: I have worked with AngularJS 1.x and 2 and I prefer React's less opinionated approach.
 - XJS: I don't recall doing React development without it.
 - Bootstrap and SASS: I am not a designer but I like my projects to look like they wern't created by a backend developer.
 - Sequelize: I know I have not used this before.
 I am anticipating it being a bit simpler than EF.